 The first tower you see when coming from the south is the tallest tower on the mountain:

 Located in the center of the picture at left is the tower that carried KUPX (Channel 16 ION Television) analog and KUTH (Channel 32 Univision) analog as well.
 KUTH was broadcasting its digital signal from the same tower, beginning June 12, 2009.
 KUPX, however, moved its DTV operations to Farnsworth Peak in Salt Lake City.
 In mid-late 2010, KUTH applied for a construction permit to move its digital broadcast to Farnsworth Peak near Salt Lake City.
 This would leave only the low powered TV translators on the mountain.
 The center tower features generators and multiple satellite dishes to receive programming for the stations.
 It also features two microwave dishes center tower, that receive programming from the studios in Salt Lake City.
 More pictures of this tower can be found at the bottom of this page.
-The defunct K284AI 104.7 translator (now taken over by KYLZ) was located on this tower, but has since been removed.
+The defunct K284AI 104.7 translator (now taken over by KNIV) was located on this tower, but has since been removed.

 The tower farthest right of screen has a television station too.
 It is known as K22IT, broadcasting on channel 22, carrying Exitos TV programming from its parent station KEJT-LP in Salt Lake An affiliate of KTMW, known as K49GD is carried from the same tower!
 K22IT is pointing east (right) in the photo above and K49GD is pointing towards the camera (south) in this picture.
 K49GD is licensed to Spanish Fork, Utah.
 One last television station comes from this tower.
 K43JV, channel 43, an affiliate of 3ABN, broadcasts a meager 4,000 watts.

 On the FM side of the dial, the tower at right carries K217CL, 91.3 FM, a religious station.
 The station broadcasts with only 10 watts.
 I'm assuming that the STAs on the left of the tower are used by K217CL.
 I couldn't find any other FM translators located on Lake Mountain.
 Notice in the picture at left, we are looking north.
-The farthest left tower (seen below) is for KKLV-FM 107.5.
+The farthest left tower (seen below) was for KKLV-FM 107.5.
 KUDE-FM1, an on channel booster on 103.9 allows the main licensed to Nephi (south of here) to be heard better in Utah County and southern Salt Lake County, and comes from the same tower.

 The station was perhaps more popularly known as 107.5 The End, with different call letters - KENZ.
 KENZ is now on 101.9 in Salt Lake City, and previously featured a 90s hits format, after dropping "The End" monkier in 2010.
 It then became "Classic Hits 101.9" after that.
 This change of frequencies happened in the early 2000s, and was done so for signal purposes.